LucasDelfino92/morrowindsharp/mwtools.md

 The first step is to clean plugins using TESTool.

-- Launch TESTool in MO2.
+- Run TESTool in MO2.
 - A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
 Click **Yes**.
-- Select **Clean ESP/ESM files**.
-TESTool will ask you if you want to visit the Options dialogue.
-If you set up TESTool as instructed earlier, click **No**.
+- Click **Options**.
+Make sure the following options are active, and then click **Done**:
+  - Don't change plugin filenames.
+  - Ignore tribunal.esm
+  - Ignore bloodmoon.esm
+  - Restricted dialog cleaning
+  - Restricted cell cleaning
+- Select **Clean ESP/ESM files** and click **Execute**.
 - Browse for your **Morrowind\Data Files** folder, and select **all the plugins** that require cleaning.
 - TESTool will clean all plugins.
 Once it's finished, close TESTool.